Aligarh murder case: Murder

-On 30 May in Aligarh, Uttar Pradesh, a 2 1/2-year-old girl went missing. the next day a police report was filed.
+On 30 May in Aligarh, Uttar Pradesh, a 2 1/2-year-old girl went missing.
+The next day a police report was filed.
 On 2 June, the body of the child was found in a garbage dump.
-On 5 June, the police claimed that the girl was abducted and killed in a revenge crime over a monetary dispute of her father.
+On 5 June, the police claimed that the girl was abducted and killed in a revenge crime over a monetary dispute involving her father.

 The family said that the primary accused, Zahid Ali, had threatened them over a monetary dispute.
 Police investigations have revealed Zahid lured the girl and killed her with the help of Aslam in the latter's home.
 The body was then dumped in a dupatta belonging to his wife Shagufta.

 Three days after the victim was abducted, her body was carried by stray dogs out of a dumping ground on 2 June 2019 in Aligarh, and were eating at her body when locals found her.
 Widespread condemnation and outrage sparked on social media via hashtags and tweets that included misinformation.

 ADG (Law and Order) Anand Kumar told ANI, "It is a shocking incident for all of us.
 The UP Police has taken up this case in right earnest.
 We will leave no stone unturned in the matter.
 We hope that the entire case will be worked out very soon."